euank/euank.com/_drafts/2022-05-01-nixos-bisect.md

 Now, initially I was thrilled at the prospect.
 The last bisect was easy thanks to the power of NixOS!
 Unfortunately, this enthusiasm didn't last long.

-### git bisecting 2: no VMs, old tools, and eventually no NixOS
+### bisect 2: no VMs, old tools, and eventually no NixOS

 Things went downhill rapidly.
-First, just slotting in the 4.12 kernel to the NixOS `pkgs.linuxPackages_custom` didn't work.
+First, just using the 4.12.5 kernel in NixOS's `pkgs.linuxPackages_custom` didn't work this time.
 It turns out the first bisect went so smoothly in part because I was only working with recent kernel versions, but going 4+ years back in time had some bumps.

 ```
 $ nixos-rebuild build --flake '.#repro-host'